 You may also want to avoid caffeine or high potassium foods while taking propranolol.
 Caffeine and other stimulants can make propranolol less effective.
 Propranolol may also make high potassium foods harder to digest.

 At this time, K Health does not prescribe Propranolol to treat anxiety.
 We do have other treatment options available.
+K Health offers K Therapy, a text-based therapy program that includes unlimited messaging with a licensed therapist, plus free resources designed by mental health experts to use on your own.
+K Therapy can be helpful for treating anxiety.

 Starting at $49/month, get an evaluation for anxiety, prescriptions for mental health medications if appropriate, plus unlimited provider visits through the K Health app.
 Start your free assessment here.